softvis/churn-charts/README.md

 Each square in the diagram represents a pair of files.
 The colour of the square gets darker the more often the corresponding files are found together in a commit.
 If two files are never found together in a commit or if there is only one commit in which the two files are found together, no square is drawn.

 Information about the files is available by hovering over the squares.
-The weight is currently simple the count of commits in which the two files are found together.
+The weight is currently simply the count of commits in which the two files are found together.

 ## Running the visualisations